What is BeAware and how to get rid of it

 The BeAware Mac virus is nothing more than a deceitful PUP and adware, trying to trick you into installing more suspicious apps.
 To avoid getting this and other malware on your device, always be careful about links you open and files or apps you download.
 Make sure they come from a credible source.
 Opt for custom or advanced installation and never turn to free download websites.

-I hope this detailed guide helped you catch the hazard and remove it for good!
+I hope this detailed guide helped you detect the hazard and remove it for good!